msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 | `orgName` or `orgId`                     |                                                                                      |
 | `permissionNames`\* [Array of names]     |                                                                                      |
 | `isRemovingPermission` (default: `true`) |                                                                                      |

+`revokePermissions` works differently to `grantPermissions`, in that you *can* omit the user or the org.
+In that case, it is treated as "apply to ALL".
+So if you only provide an `orgId`, it'll remove any permission for that organisation, regardless of which user (or `null`) is linked with it.
+However, if you explicitly set `null` for one of the values, it'll only match `null`.

 The `isRemovingPermission` parameter specifies whether or not the `permission_join` record should be _deleted_ (the default behaviour) or just set to inactive (which would mean the user can still _view_ their applications but not create new ones, or submit existing). _**NOTE**: This functionality not actually implemented yet in policies/front-end, so only full removal should be used currently -- TO-DO_